: Waterbury Button Company

 Waterbury Button Company -The Short story

 Prior to 1812, the United States military buttons were made in England.
 In 1812 we went to war with the British and the only way they were willing to deliver our buttons was through the business end of a cannon.
 To solve this little problem, Aaron Benedict established the Waterbury Button Company in 1812.

 The very best place to produce brass buttons was, of course, the "Brass Capital of The World"; Waterbury Connecticut from which the newly formed company adopted it's name.
-After the War of 1812, the company continued making buttons for all branches of the U.S. Military forces because of their demonstrated ability to reliably deliver high quality products.
+After the War of 1812, the company was retained to make the metal buttons for branches of the U.S. Military forces because of their demonstrated ability to reliably deliver the highest quality products.
 These same abilities earned them more and more contracts from around the world.

 The company has never lost those incredible attributes of reliability and consistent high quality.
 As a result, they continue in operation today as the oldest metal button manufacturer in the United States.
 Their complete operation is still maintained in Connecticut and they continue to make metal buttons for just about everybody in the world.
-Just a partial list includes the fashion houses like Liz Claiborne, Donna Karen, & J C. Penny.
+Just a partial list includes the fashion houses like Liz Claiborne, Donna Karen, & J C. Penny, Ralph Lauren and Brooks Brothers.
 They make the buttons for Disney Cruise Line, the Masters Golf Tournament, and most every railroad, state police department, and fire department across the United States.
-They even make buttons for every state in our union plus many foreign countries.
-Remembering that the War of 1812 was the reason for their birth, would you like toguess who makes some of the buttons today for the Royal Navy??
+They even made buttons for all of the White Star Lines ships including the Titanic as well as the military buttons formany foreign countries.